crunchdao/condorgame/README.md

 Condor game is a probabilistic forecasting challenge hosted by CrunchDAO at [crunchdao.com](https://crunchdao.com)

-The goal is to anticipate how asset prices will evolve by providing not a single forecasted value, but a full probability distribution over future log-returns.
+The goal is to anticipate how asset prices will evolve by providing not a single forecasted value, but a full probability distribution over the future price change at multiple forecast horizons and steps.

 ## Install